 - advising clients regarding the potential antitrust risks of proposed business combinations;

 - helping clients structure transactions and draft transaction documents that address those risks; and

-- obtaining timely antitrust approval from the Antitrust Division of the U.S. Department of Justice (DOJ), the Federal Trade Commission (FTC), the European Commission, national authorities of the EU Member States, the Ministry of Commerce of the People’s Republic of China and other jurisdictions worldwide.
+- obtaining timely antitrust approval from the Antitrust Division of the U.S. Department of Justice (DOJ), FTC, the European Commission, national authorities of the EU Member States, the Ministry of Commerce of the People’s Republic of China and other jurisdictions worldwide.

 In the U.S., we handle all types of business combination matters before the DOJ, the FTC and U.S. state attorneys general, including: